ketut-garjita/Hospital-Data-Pipeline-Project/README.md

 ## Stop and Start the Docker Services for the Project

   Shell scripts:
-  - Stopping all dockers: ./src/stop-dockers
+  - Stopping services: ./src/stop-dockers
-  - Starting all dockers: ./src/start-dockers
+  - Starting services: ./src/start-dockers

 These scripts do not include stop and start of Kestra services.